MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Conclusion

 \section{Conclusion}

-We introduced \textsc{MathlibLemma}, the first LLM-based multi-agent framework capable of proactively discovering and formalizing mathematical folklore.
-By systematically mining the ``connective tissue'' of mathematics, our work establishes a constructive methodology for closing the last-mile gap in formal libraries.
-The efficacy of this framework is validated by two critical pieces of evidence: first, the successful upstreaming of generated proofs into Mathlib confirms its practical utility; second, a rigorous human audit reveals that 78\% of the instances that baffled state-of-the-art models are nonetheless provable, confirming that our system generates mathematically sound challenges.
+We introduced \textsc{MathlibLemma}, to our knowledge, the first LLM-based modular pipeline capable of proactively discovering and formalizing mathematical folklore.
+By systematically mining the ``connective tissue'' of mathematics, our work establishes a constructive methodology toward addressing the last-mile gap in formal libraries.
+The efficacy of this framework is validated by two critical pieces of evidence: first, the successful selective upstreaming of generated proofs into Mathlib provides external evidence that selected outputs can meet expert library standards; second, a rigorous human audit reveals that 78\% of a seed-stratified sample of model-unsolved residuals are nonetheless provable, providing evidence that many generated model-unsolved challenges are mathematically sound.
 Complementing the framework, we released the \textsc{MathlibLemma} benchmark, which quantifies the distinct gap between human mathematical intuition and current formal reasoning capabilities.

-We acknowledge three areas for future improvement.
-First, regarding deduplication, our current reliance on syntactic uniqueness and automated tactics may overlook semantically equivalent statements that differ in formulation.
-Second, the syntactic repair loop lacks theoretical guarantees against semantic drift, a risk that explicitly verifying semantic preservation could mitigate.
-Finally, a gap persists between a \emph{verified} proof and a \emph{mergeable} contribution, as generated code requires further stylistic refinement to meet Mathlib's rigorous documentation standards.
-Looking ahead, we plan to address these challenges—specifically through retrieval-augmented generation and automated upstreaming workflows.
-Ultimately, this work paves the way for self-evolving formal ecosystems where AI acts as an active contributor rather than a passive consumer.
+We acknowledge four limitations and corresponding directions for future work.
+First, our novelty filters rely mainly on syntactic uniqueness and lightweight automation, so semantically equivalent restatements of existing Mathlib facts may remain; stronger checks should combine library retrieval, semantic search, and proof-based equivalence tests.
+Second, kernel elaboration verifies that a repaired statement is well formed, but not that it preserves the original mathematical intent; future repair loops could add semantic-consistency checks, in the spirit of autoformalization alignment methods~\citep{gao2025herald}.
+Third, \textsc{MathlibLemma} is tied to a fixed Lean/Mathlib snapshot and should be periodically rechecked as APIs evolve, with additional normalization for implicit type, universe, and typeclass choices.
+Finally, Lean-checked proofs still require curation for naming, placement, generality, documentation, and proof style.